 We are diligently monitoring and assessing the current situation.
 Everyone is doing great and being as safe as possible.
 We are having a good time getting ready for the holidays and encourage you to follow us on social media to see how everyone is staying positive and living their best lives in the midst of this unprecedented situation.

 Please connect to Life Coach 10 if you wish to receive additional virtual services.
 Stay safe, wear a mask, wash your hands a lot, and follow Covid guidelines so that you and yours remain healthy and happy through the new year!
 We wish you all a healthy and blessed holiday and a happy new year!

 November 24, 2020

 The Arc of Delaware County will not be reopening our site-based day programs on Monday, November 30th, as previously hoped.
-Our focus remains on keeping everyone as safe possible.
-We do not have a reopening date yet, and will continue to monitor and assess our plan.
+Our focus remains on keeping everyone as safe as possible.
+We do not have a reopening date yet and will continue to monitor and assess our plan.
 If you would like to receive additional virtual services, please reach out to your Life Coach 10.
-Please remain diligent with social distancing, mask wearing and following COVID guidelines, and have a safe and Happy Thanksgiving.
+Please remain diligent with social distancing, mask-wearing and following COVID guidelines, and have a safe and Happy Thanksgiving.